rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/ota_os_fw_update_prerequisites.md

             New-AzureADServicePrincipal -AppId '6ee392c4-d339-4083-b04d-6b7947c6cf78'
             ```

+            You may close PowerShell after adding the ADU service principal within your AAD tenant.

 1. Assign ADU roles to users who will be performing ADU OTA updates.
 Currently, ADU supports FullAccessAdmin and ReadOnlyAdmin.
 To assign ADU roles for users, do the following:

     1. Sign in to the [Azure portal](https://portal.azure.com/?feature.canmodifystamps=true&Microsoft_Azure_Iothub=aduprod).